 Support Your Horse’s Performance

 In addition to keeping your barrel horse happy with his job, you can also support his performance with Un-Lock.
 Un-Lock’s Race Performance Muscle Formula features a unique blend of amino acids, electrolytes, and essential vitamins, all designed to boost your horse’s performance in his next barrel race.
 Un-Lock helps to reduce muscle fatigue, so your horse can maintain his top speed longer.
-It’s completely competition-legal and can also help to reduce cramping and prevent tying up.
+It’s completely competition-legal and can also help to reduce cramping.

 Learn more about Un-Lock and see what it can do for your barrel racer’s performance today.